gakeane/Gender-Identification/README.md

 3. MFCC      - Code to calculate MFCCs of speech waveform
 4. VOICEBOX  - Code to calculate MFCCs of speech waveform
 5. YIN       - Code to calculate Pitch of speech Waveform

+Note that the TIMIT database is not available on this GitHub account however changeing the addresses in the data folder allows the code to be used with any database